 Corrosion inhibitors may be used as a corrosion-prevention method, when added directly to fresh concrete or as a restoration method for already corroded rebars (migrating inhibitors) [1, 11-32].
 In this paper only the use of corrosion inhibitors as a preventative method against chloride-induced corrosion is considered.
 Calcium nitrite based inhibitors are commercially available since years '70 [14-16].
 They are internationally regarded as the most effective against corrosion: their inhibiting mechanism is well known, and the dosage is indicated in relation to the content of chlorides in the concrete: a minimum molar ratio nitrite to chloride is required, about 0.6 and ranging from 0.5 to 1 according to the literature [1, 11].
-Possible limitations of nitrites are related to their toxicity and to the concentration below the minimum value: since their electrochemical mechanism is anodic oxidising, under-dosage could increase corrosion rate [1, 11].
+Possible limitations of nitrites are related to their toxicity and to the possible leaching out in porous or cracked concrete over long service that could reduce the concentration below the minimum value: since their electrochemical mechanism is anodic oxidising, under-dosage could increase corrosion rate [1, 11].
 Other inorganic corrosion inhibitors as mono-fluoro-phosphate have been proposed as migrating inhibitors [17-19].

-Organic commercial inhibitors, available since the 80^{s} of the previous century, are mixtures of amines, alkanolamines and carboxylate compounds.
+Organic commercial inhibitors, available since the 80^s of the previous century, are mixtures of amines, alkanolamines and carboxylate compounds.
 Despite the fact that the active principles are known, their composition is patented and not defined: as a consequence, the dosage of inhibitor required to prevent corrosion in relation to the chloride content is not always provided [1, 11].
 Literature data record an increase in the critical chloride content up to a maximum 1.5% compared to the cement mass [11, 24, 25].